The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 • Book a private VIP area at one of the beach clubs, like Finns Beach Club in Canggu.

-Things to Do in Bali for Couples
+Things to do in Bali for couples

 A couple stand up paddle boarding at Sundays Beach Club

-Photo by Sundays Beach Club
+Credit: Sundays Beach Club

 Bali is a tropical paradise that offers a myriad of options for couples seeking a romantic getaway.
 From its breathtaking landscapes to its array of activities, there is something for everyone.